-- A matter personal to a member of staff that is being considered by a meeting of Council or a subcommittee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the Chairman or, if he is not available, the Vice-Chairman of absence occasioned by illness or other reason and that person shall report such absence to the council. - c The Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of The Clerk and the Clerk will carry out a similar review of all other staff. - d Subject to the council's policy regarding the handling of grievance matters, the Clerk shall contact the Chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the council. - e Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - f The council shall keep all written records relating to employees secure.
-All paper records shall be secured, and locked and electronic records shall be password protected and encrypted. - g Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - h Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to The Clerk and the Chairman of the Council. - i The Council will have a Disciplinary Committee which will be chaired by the two elected parish councillors. - j The Council will have Grievance Committee which will be chaired by the two elected parish councillors. - k The Council will have an Appeals Committee where any member of staff who has been the subject of a Disciplinary or Grievance Committee finding, may lodge an appeal.
+- a A matter personal to a member of staff that is being considered by a meeting of Council or a subcommittee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the Chairman or, if he is not available, the Vice-Chairman of absence occasioned by illness or other reason and that person shall report such absence to The Council at its next meeting. - d The Chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of The Clerk and the Clerk will carry out a similar review of all other staff. - e Subject to the council's policy regarding the handling of grievance matters, the Clerk shall contact the Chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Parish Council. - Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to The Clerk and the Chairman of the Council. - j The Council will have a Disciplinary Committee which will be chaired by the Vice-Chairman of Council and two other Councillors. - k The Council will have Grievance Committee which will be chaired by the Vice-Chairman of Council and two other Councillors. - The Council will have an Appeals Committee where any member of staff who has been the subject of a Disciplinary or Grievance Committee finding, may lodge an appeal.
 Such an appeal will be lodged within 14 days of the original finding.
-The Chairman of Council, and one other councillor will form the Appeals Committee. - These three Committees will formulate their own procedures in accordance with Local Government Practice. - m A member of staff appearing in front of any of the above Committees may be accompanied by a union official or a friend.
+The Chairman of Council and two other councillors who were not members of the original Disciplinary or Grievance Committees will form the Appeals Committee. - m These three Committees will formulate their own procedures in accordance with Local Government Practice. - n A member of staff appearing in front of any of the above Committees may be accompanied by a union official or a friend.